IGNITE 2020 Morning Breakout Sessions:

 Robin Mounce has walked with the Lord for over 50 years.
 While she does not always enjoy the process of sanctification, God has taught her that his healing is what keeps her intimately walking with him.
 Robin has mentored and discipled many women, including future pastor’s wives at Gordon Conwell Theological Seminary (Boston) and at Western Seminary (Portland), and taught many Bible studies.
-She recently opened a coaching ministry, Visionwalk.us, that helps women who are experiencing personal, marital, or professional transition and are looking for a new vision for their lives.
-Robin has been married 33 years and has three adult children.
+She recently opened a coaching ministry, Visionwalk.us, a Life Coaching business that helps women who are experiencing personal, marital, or professional transition and are looking for a new vision for their lives.
+Robin speaks at conferences and special events about healing, intimacy with Christ, and purpose and vision.
+Robin has been married 35 years and has three adult children.

 Mary Ann Noack is passionate about the Word of God as applied to an individual’s life by the power of the Holy Spirit and studied in community with others.
 Mary Ann graduated from Western Seminary with her Master’s in Biblical and Theological Studies.
 She is the Pastor to Women at River West Church where she enjoys shepherding women, teaching a weekly Bible study, training leaders, and leading on the pastoral team.
 Mary Ann will begin teaching a Women in Leadership class at Western Seminary in 2017.
 She has been married to Bob for 30 years; they have two grown sons and three beloved golden retrievers.

-Kari is wife to Pastor Jeff and mom to Dutch (12), Heidi (10) and Justice (6 mos).
+Kari is wife to Pastor Jeff and mom to Dutch (13), Heidi (11) and Justice (1).
 They lead Renew Church, a community of Christ-followers in Oregon City.
 She holds a Master’s degree in Pastoral Studies from Multnomah Biblical Seminary, and has had the honor of speaking to thousands of women over the past ten years at women’s retreats and conferences.
 She has five ebooks, and her new paperback book Sacred Mundane: How to Find Freedom, Purpose, and Joy is available today.
 100% of her proceeds go to women and children in need through World Vision.
 More information at karipatterson.com.